atlassubbed/atlas-html-stream/README.md

     // is a text node
     console.log(text);
   } else if (name && data){
-    console.log(name, data)
+    // is an opening tag with potential attributes console.log(name, data)
   } else {
     // is a closing tag